 - Support with CV writing through COPE lessons and the Next Steps day in July of year 12.

-- Access to National and Regional careers information and opportunities through Connexions and Pathway CTM as well as other regional organisations and charities.
+- Access to National and Regional careers information and opportunities through Connexions, Uptree and Pathway CTM as well as other regional organisations and charities.

 - Assistance with personal statement writing and guidance on choosing university courses.